 Suite 221, 6169 Quinpool Road, Halifax, NS

 Learn English Nova Scotia (LENS) Testing and Counselling Centre, also known as Language Assessment Services of NS, is a licensed Canadian Language Benchmarks (CLB) language assessment and Canadian English Language Benchmark Assessment for Nurses (CELBAN) testing centre.
-We are a team of certified and experienced language assessors and language education counsellors who, using the Canadian Language Benchmarks, help you find out what you can do in English and provide up–to–date information about English language classes available in your area of residence and online.
+They are a team of certified and experienced language assessors and language education counsellors who, using the Canadian Language Benchmarks, help you find out what you can do in English and provide up–to–date information about English language classes available in your area of residence and online.

 Immigrant Services Association of Nova Scotia (ISANS)

 6960 Mumford Road, Suite 2120 (second floor), Halifax, NS